-29.So shall it be for the one who goes in to his neighbor’s wife; whoever touches her will not go unpunished.
+29.So it is for him who goes in to his neighbor’s wife; whoever touches her will not go unpunished.

-31.but if he is found out, he will restore sevenfold; he will give all the substance of his house.
+31.yet, if he be found out, he will restore sevenfold; he will give up all the wealth of his house.

 33.He will get a wound and dishonor, and his reproach will not be blotted out,

-34.for jealousy is the fury of man, and he will not spare in the day of vengeance.
+34.for jealousy produces fury in a man, and he will not spare in the day of vengeance.